 Flanged joints shall preferably be replaced by welded joints.
-Any flanged joints that are present in the system shall meet the requirements for new pipelines as given in section 5.3.2.
-Any flange older that 20 years shall refaced or replaced.
+Any flanged joints that are present in the system shall meet the requirements for new pipelines as given in Section 5.4.2.
+Any flange older than 20 years shall re-faced or replaced.
 All valves shall be refurbished and valve flanges shall be refaced.
-In the case of any recommissioned pipeline, all flanged joints shall be tested for fugitive emissions
+In the case of any re-commissioned pipeline, all flanged joints shall be tested for fugitive emissions